cicsdev/cics-java-jcics-samples/README.md

 1. CICS resource definitions for the bundle, programs, transactions are supplied as a DFHCSDUP sample input for each sub-project in the `etc` directory, for instance [`etc/Link/DFHCSD.txt`](etc/Link/DFHCSD.txt).
 Alternatively they can be installed using the bundle parts supplied with the Eclipse CICS bundle projects in the [`cics_bundle_projects`](etc/cics_bundle_projects) directory.
 See the individual project directories for any additional supporting resources required.

-1. Install the groups containing the JVMSERVER, TRANSACTION and PROGRAM resourceS and ensure the JVM server becomes enabled along with all associated bundles.
+1. Install the groups containing the JVMSERVER, TRANSACTION and PROGRAM resources and ensure the JVM server becomes enabled along with all associated bundles.

 ## License